We Spent 6 Months Building PBN Links. Here’s What Actually Happened.

 Cost vs. Gain

-Opportunity cost matters: those same resources could fund ten solid guest posts through PBN versus guest posts outreach, which carry less penalty risk but slower velocity.
+Opportunity cost matters most: the same capital and operator hours could fund a steady stream of editorial guest posts (see PBN versus guest posts), slower velocity, but no penalty exposure to amortize.
 Calculate your risk tolerance and timeline before committing capital.

 What Worked (And What Didn’t)